GDQuest/godot-steering-ai-framework/docs/quickstart.md

 ## Example usage ##

-The fastest way to get started is to look at an explained sample class that makes use of the toolkit.
+The fastest way to get started is to look at a sample class that makes use of the toolkit.

-The goal of this class is to represent an agent that chases the player and predicts where the player *will* be, but maintains a distance from him.
-When its health is low, it will flee from the player directly.
-The agent will keep facing the player while it is chasing it, but will look where it's going while it is fleeing.
-Our game will be in 2D, assumed to be a top-down spaceship game.
+The goal of this class is to show how an agent can chase a player and predict where the player *will* be while also maintaining a distance from them.
+When the agent’s health is low, it will flee from the player directly.
+The agent will keep facing the player while it’s chasing them, but will look where it's going while it’s fleeing.

+Our game will be in 2D and assumed to be a top-down spaceship game.

 You can see the demo in action by opening the `demos/QuickStartDemo.tscn` file in Godot.
-The result is an agent that approaches the player and hovers near him until it is shot enough times, at which point it will try to flee directly.
+The agent approaches the player and hovers near them until the agent is shot enough times, at which point it will try to flee.

 More details about how the various steering behaviors function can be found in the [Reference](./reference.md) document.